-The preparation of the interim condensed consolidated statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the interim condensed consolidated statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

-Critical accounting estimates used in the preparation of the Company's interim condensed consolidated statements include the Company's fair value of investment in securities not quoted in an active market (its privately-held investments), the valuation allowance related to the Company's deferred tax asset ("DTA"), the Company's estimate of inputs for the calculation of the value of stock-based compensation expense, the effective interest rate of convertible debentures, the valuation of unlisted warrants of public companies, and the Company's own warrants and broker warrants.
+Critical accounting estimates used in the preparation of the Company's consolidated financial statements include the Company's fair value of investment in securities not quoted in an active market (its privately-held investments), the valuation allowance related to the Company's deferred tax asset ("DTA"), the Company's estimate of inputs for the calculation of the value of stock-based compensation expense, the effective interest rate of convertible debentures, the valuation of unlisted warrants of public companies, and the Company's own warrants and broker warrants.